andela/ah-django-unchained/README.md

 - [Python 3 and above](https://www.python.org/downloads/)
 - [PostgreSQL](https://www.postgresql.org/)

 ## Installing
+### Setting up the database
+- Start your database server and create your database

+### Setting up and Activating a Virtual Environment
 - Create a working space in your local machine
 - Clone this [repository](https://github.com/andela/ah-django-unchained) `git clone https://github.com/andela/ah-django-unchained.git`
 - Navigate to the project directory
-- Create a virtual environment `python3 -m venv/path/to/new/virtual/environment`
+- Create a virtual environment `python3 -m venv name_of_your_virtual_environment`
-- Activate your virtual environment `source name_of_your_virtual_environment/bin/activate`
-- Install dependencies to your virtual environment `pip install -r requirements.txt`

-### Setting up the database
-- Start your database server and create your database
 - Create a .env file and put these key=values in it:
 ```
 source name_of_your_virtual_environment/bin/activate